 - SE533: Project in Anthropological Science

-- Manager of the Biological Anthropology Research Laboratory, which is equipped for dental casting, sectioning hard tissue, thin section preparation, high resolution microscopy, image analysis, and collagen isolation for isotopic analysis.
+- Manager of the Human Osteology Lab, which is equipped for dental casting, sectioning hard tissue, thin section preparation, high resolution microscopy, image analysis, and collagen isolation for isotopic analysis.

 - Curator of the Biological Anthropology human skeletal collection.